 “Women and the Kemper” provides exclusive study sessions with curators as well as special events.
 We have regular meetings of women who share common interests in our many interest groups and service activities.
-Additionally, we create and deepen lasting friendships as we do arts and crafts, learn about gardens and art, dance, join a book club, play bridge, canasta, or Mah Jong, learn how to write our life stories, and visit special museum sites and galleries in St. Louis
+Additionally, we create and deepen lasting friendships as we do arts and crafts, learn about gardens and art, dance, join a book club, play bridge, scrabble, canasta, or Mah Jong, learn how to write our life stories, and visit special museum sites and galleries in St. Louis

 Our international women are those women whose husbands or partners are students or fellows of the university.
 They love to meet American women in an intercultural exchange of ideas.
 This group meets every week to enjoy each other and see St. Louis.

 We do all this and more, so be sure to read our online newsletter or have it sent to your mailbox to keep up to date on all of our activities.
-Like us on Facebook to see photos of our members’ activities.
 We hope you will join us this year for friendship and exciting events.